selfdriven-foundation/selfdriven-ai/docs/pages/impact-on-mind-framework.md

 # Impact on Mind Framework (IoMF)

-**A 3-level reflective framework to introduce people to the impact of AI — from tangible effects to existential exploration.
-You can self-select how deep they wish to go, balancing curiosity with wellbeing of mind.**
+**A three-level reflective framework based on the impact of emerging AI on the human mind — from tangible effects to existential questions  People can self-select how deep they wish to go, balancing curiosity with wellbeing of mind.**

 ---

-## Level 1: Real-World Impact — “AI Around Us”
+## Level 1: Societal Impact (SI) — “AI Around Us”

 **Theme:** Practical awareness
 **Focus:** Observable effects of AI on jobs, creativity, relationships, and learning.